wllm-rbnt/asn1template/README.md

 It will not output explicit tags as is, instead it will output a combination of implicit tags and sequences that will ultimately produce an equivalent output.
 Please refer to example #5 in [examples](EXAMPLES.md) section.

+Line feeds in OCTET STRINGs break the conversion.

+Unicode strings are sometimes broken and might require adjustments.